cdepillabout/evil-nix/README.md

 Due to the extreme inefficiency of `evilDownloadUrl`, the main use-case is not for Nixers, but actually for non-Nix users.

-If you're not a Nix user and you work in IT, I'm sure you have at least one coworker who is _waaaay_ too into Nix.
-They likely bring it up in every conversation about your project's build system, CI, packaging, deployment, etc. You've probably heard them say the word "reproducibility" about 15 times in just the last week.
+If you work in IT, I'm sure you have at least one coworker who is _waaaay_ too into Nix.
+They likely bring up Nix in every conversation about your project's build system, CI, packaging, deployment, etc. You've probably heard them say the word "hermetic" at least 5 times in the last week.

-The main use-case of `evil-nix` is the following: next time you hear them start to bring up Nix, hit them with "Eh, I heard Nix isn't _that_ great.
-You can trivially download un-hashed files."
+The main use-case of `evil-nix` is for you.
+Next time you hear your coworker start to bring up Nix, hit them with "Eh, I heard Nix isn't that great.
+You can trivially download un-hashed files.
+Talk about lack of reproducibility, haha"

-They will likely start sputtering about sandboxes, unsafe hash functions, build purity, composability, etc.  You can safely ignore them, and rest assured in your current build system's mismatch of Makefiles, Bash scripts, YAML files, and containers.
+Your coworker will likely start sputtering about sandboxes, unsafe hash functions, build purity, composability, etc.  However, you can safely ignore them, and rest assured in your current build system's mismatch of Makefiles, Bash scripts, YAML files, and containers.

-If they still won't take the hint, suggest to them that they should learn a _real_ build system, like _Docker_.
+If they still won't take the hint, suggest to them that they should learn a _real_ build tool, like _Docker_.

 ## Does `evil-nix` pose a security-related problem to the Nix ecosystem?